Marmelodov/PromptCrafter-API/docs/quickstart.md

   }'
 ```

 After logging in, save your token to a shell variable.
-This prevents you from having to copy and paste it for every subsequent request.
+This prevents you from having to copy and paste it in every subsequent request.

 ```bash
 TOKEN="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..."